 Dunn received his Ph.D. from Boston University, M.A. from Dalhousie University, Halifax, Nova Scotia, and B.A. from Davidson College.
 He joined the HWS faculty in 2001.
 He was a visiting professor of development studies at Mbarara University of Science and Technology in Mbarara, Uganda.
 In 2009, he was appointed honorary professor at the School of International Relations at the University of St. Andrews, Scotland, where he also served as a visiting scholar.

-MaKinster joined the HWS faculty in 2002 after earning his Ph.D. from Indiana University (IN), his M.S. from University of Louisiana and his B.S. from Indiana University of Pennsylvania.
-He has received over three million dollars in grant funding for his scholarship, which focuses on how to design and implement teacher professional development opportunities, the nature and design of curricular materials, and how to engage students in ways that increase their interests in science and technology.
-He is the director of the Environmental Studies Summer Youth Institute at HWS, the Dean of Faculty at the St. Peter’s Community Arts Academy in Geneva, and one of the founders of Discovery’s Playground, an afterschool academic enrichment program on campus.
+MaKinster joined the HWS faculty in 2002 after earning a Ph.D. from Indiana University (IN), M.S. from University of Louisiana and her B.S. from Indiana University of Pennsylvania.
+She has received over $3 million in grant funding for her scholarship, which focuses on how to design and implement teacher professional development opportunities, the nature and design of curricular materials, and how to engage students in ways that increase their interests in science and technology.
+MaKinster is the director of the Environmental Studies Summer Youth Institute at HWS, the Dean of Faculty at the St. Peter’s Community Arts Academy in Geneva, and one of the founders of Discovery’s Playground, an afterschool academic enrichment program on campus.

 In the HWS Art department, Ruth teaches drawing, painting, and printmaking courses.
 His own drawings, paintings and prints have been featured in dozens of exhibitions, in galleries across the country and internationally.
 The work depicts themes, Ruth writes in his artist’s statement, that “hint at the often sad, funny, and absurd ways we humans try to control the worlds around us and within us.”